Any good marketing plan is incomplete without an SEO audit. And as part of our Ladder 2017 Marketing Series, we did just that.

 …and check out the competition; it’s just awful word art style illustrations.

 How many more people could we get in front of if we made a premium, custom image of a growth ladder?
-How many attribution links back to the site would we get from people using it?
+How many attributions links back to the site would we get from people using it?

 Now that we know the process for optimizing a page for SEO, we can do it for other keywords that we want to rank for.
 Once we’ve done our keyword research we could make pages specifically for each keyword we want to target, with great, relevant content.